Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/x265params.md

 These parameters help control where I-frames (or "keyframes") are placed.
 In most scenarios,
-you want I-frames to be as spread out as possible, so that you can get the benefits of B-Frames while minimizing the bitrate cost.
+you want I-frames to be as spread out as possible, so that you can get the maximum benefits of B-Frames while minimizing the bitrate cost.

 A good rule of thumb is to set the keyframe interval to 10 seconds of content,